-My wife saw what the 1st base coach was doing too and it really pissed her off.
+Her mother saw what the 1st base coach was doing too and it really pissed her off.
 She enacted the 24 hour rule, then called the head coach and politely told him, “Stop babying my daughter.
 If anybody is going to baby her, it’s going to be me.
 You need to stop telling her it’s ok for playing like crap.”
 That’s the gist of their conversation and most likely the G-rated and abbreviated version.

 The coach later told me he had never been scolded by a parent for taking it too easy on a kid.
 The normal parent complaint he received was something like, “These girls are in track.
 They’re in softball.
 They don’t need to be running the bases in practice.”
 The bottom line is that if they continued to baby her, she would have headed into the summer unprepared for the extremely competitive travel season.
 It would have effectively set her up for failure.
 Instead, she went on to get the attention of many college coaches that summer.

 I first teach them how to play, then how to compete.